bcgsc/unikseq/README.md

     -c conserved mode (option, default: -c 0)
-    -s min. reference region [size] (bp) to output (option, default: -s 100 bp) -p min. average [proportion] ingroup entries in regions (option, default: -p 25 %) -l [leniency] min. non-unique consecutive kmers allowed in outgroup (option, default: -l 1) -u min. [% unique] kmers in regions (option, default: -u 90 %) -m max. [% entries] in outgroup tolerated to have reference kmer at each position (option, default: -m 0 % [original behaviour])
+    -s min. reference region [size] (bp) to output (option, default: -s 100 bp) -p min. average [proportion] ingroup entries in regions (option, default: -p 25 %) -l [leniency] min. non-unique consecutive k-mers allowed in outgroup (option, default: -l 1) -u min. [% unique] k-mers in regions (option, default: -u 90 %) -m max. [% entries] in outgroup tolerated to have reference k-mer at each position (option, default: -m 0 % [original behaviour])
    </pre>

-   In this example, unique sequences -s >=100 bp, found in -p >=25% of ingroup sequence entries on average, with -u >=90% of its -k 25-mers uniquely found (i.e. not in outgroup entries kmers), and with a leniency of at most -l 1 consecutive non-unique kmer (i.e. found in outgroup).
-Further, reference kmers are not tolerated in the outgroup (i.e. -m 0% outgroup entries are tolerated to have the reference kmer at each position).
+   In this example, unique sequences -s >=100 bp, found in -p >=25% of ingroup sequence entries on average, with -u >=90% of its -k 25-mers uniquely found (i.e. not in outgroup entries k-mers), and with a leniency of at most -l 1 consecutive non-unique k-mer (i.e. found in outgroup).
+Further, reference k-mers are not tolerated in the outgroup (i.e. -m 0% outgroup entries are tolerated to have the reference k-mer at each position).

    The header of each FASTA entry captures several key information. e.g.